NBrisbon/Coursera_Capstone/README.md

 # Coursera_Capstone
-Capstone Project for IBM Data Science Certificate
+Capstone Project for IBM Data Science Professional Certificate

-The purpose of this project is to explore what treatment options are available for opioid addiction in the Boston, MA area, where they are located, and how addiction treatment in Boston might be improved.
+The purpose of this project is to explore what treatment options are available for opioid addiction in Boston, where they are located, and how addiction treatment in Boston might be improved.

 ![Boston](Boston.jpg)